Save Emails as PDF or Images

 1. Open DocuFreezer

-DocuFreezer is a handy file converter that can turn emails with attachments into PDF (standard PDF or PDF/A), plain text, or images: JPEG, PNG, TIFF.
+DocuFreezer is a handy file converter that can turn emails with attachments into PDF (standard PDF or PDF/A), plain text TXT, or images: JPEG, PNG, TIFF.

 Drag'n'drop messages directly from Microsoft Outlook to DocuFreezer